mvolkmann/blog/src/ocaml.md

 To include multiple expressions after `then` or `else`, surround them with parentheses and separate them with semicolons.
 The value will be the value of the final expression.

+As an alternative to parentheses, the `begin` and `end` keywords can be used.
+But OCaml editor extensions may automatically replaces those with parentheses.

 Unless the `then` branch produces a unit result, an `else` branch is required.